Tobey372/Inkomate/README.md

 ### Problems

-- Depending on the system language the final .csv file might include wrongly formated text or delimiter in other languages
+- ~~Depending on the system language the final .csv file might include wrongly formated text or delimiter in other languages~~
-- MSI file is unusable (even of older versions prio to v0.9.X)
+- MSI file is unusable (even of older versions prior to v0.9.X)

 ### Database